 How To Survive An Event Crisis

 When you are running an event, something will always go wrong.
-Hopefully it will rarely be of that scale but it’s helpful to both prepare for and expect the worst.
-Here are our tips to getting things back on track when you’re confronted with the unexpected.
+Hopefully, it will rarely be of that scale but it’s helpful to both prepare for and expects the worst.
+Here are our tips for getting things back on track when you’re confronted with the unexpected.

 - Ask for extra time if you need it– perhaps you can change your catering timetable or offer people 30mins to speed network.
 Put on some music or a slideshow, make sure the guests have beverages and you can be sure they will relish the opportunity to interact with each other.
 After all, your attendees have the rare opportunity to meet each other and may like to make desired connections outside of structured events.

 - Even if you are prepared things can go wrong with any element of the event.
 There aren’t enough meals for non-reported dietary requirements, the AV system blows or the MC has come down with the flu.
 In your preparations, it is helpful to imagine your Plan B in any of these scenarios.
 Just as you might visualise and practise answering difficult questions for a job interview, this preparation makes sure you have ready solutions on hand when the pressure is on.
 For example, you may know that your contingency budget is $XXX and that you can order more catering from an outside provider to meet the requirements.
 You may also know that Sarah in HR is an excellent public speaker and you have a printed copy of the Event Run Sheet to give her, so she can fill in for the MC.
 As they say ‘Confidence is Preparation.
 Everything else is beyond your control.’